 All students are furthermore required to read the following judgments in order to compare and contrast the distinction between direct and indirect application of the bill of rights.
-The focus in 2012 is on the right to freedom of expression and its application directly and in relation to the common law.
-The prescribed cases are:

-Islamic Unity Convention v Independent Broadcasting Authority 2002 (4) SA 294 (CC); 2002 (5) BCLR 433 (CC)

-Le Roux v Dey 2011 (3) SA 274 (CC); 2011 (6) BCLR 577 (CC)
+We focus in this self-study section on the right to freedom of expression and its application directly and in relation to the common law.
+The prescribed cases are: Islamic Unity Convention v Independent Broadcasting Authority 2002 (4) SA 294 (CC); 2002 (5) BCLR 433 (CC) Le Roux v Dey 2011 (3) SA 274 (CC); 2011 (6) BCLR 577 (CC)